metabrainz/troi-recommendation-playground/README.md

 ### Scanning your collection

-Note: Soon we will eliminate the requirement to do a filesystem scan before also doing a subsonic scan (if you plan to use subsonic).
-For now, do the file system scan, then the subsonic scan.
+Note: We recommend that you scan *either* a local filesystem collection or a subsonic API hosted collection.
+Doing both is going to result in erratic behaviour of the content resolver.

 #### Scan a collection on the local filesystem